UW-HARVEST/Hayroll/README-pioneer.md

 s: State = (n: ProgramPoint, \sigma: SymbolTable, p: Premise)
 $$

 It represents execution conditions $p$ and symbol definitions $\sigma$ when reaching program point $n$.
-This means that when the user `-D` satisfies $p$, a concrete preprocessor execution will pass by this $n$, at which time $\sigma$ is defined.
+This means that when the macro definitions satisfy $p$, a concrete preprocessor execution will pass by this $n$, at which time $\sigma$ is defined.
 Symbolic execution progresses states according to the directives encountered, with `#if` conditions splitting states to explore multiple execution paths.

 ## Symbolic Executor Algorithm